Mayo Okamoto

 Mayo Okamoto (岡本 真夜, Okamoto Mayo) is a Japanese pop singer and songwriter.

 Her 1995 debut single "Tomorrow" peaked at number 1 on the Oricon weekly single charts.
+This was the theme song for TBS drama "Second Chance" in 1995, and covered for rhythm game Donkey Konga 3 in 2005.

 She released her greatest hits album Rise 1 in 2000.
 The album topped the Oricon weekly album charts.

+Her song "Itsuka Kitto" is the Japanese theme song for the dub of Chicken Little.

 Expo 2010 Shanghai China theme song plagiarism

 It was alleged that the promotional song for Expo 2010 Shanghai China, "Right Here Waiting for You 2010", was plagiarized from Okamoto's 1997 song "Sonomama no Kimi de Ite".
 Okamoto's agency later announced that the Expo Committee subsequently requested permission to use the song, to which Okamoto's agency agreed.